 We are a working farm and care should be taken on uneven surfaces.
-Please wear suitable footwear such as trainers in dry conditions and wellington boots when it’s wet as the fields can be muddy.
+Please wear suitable footwear such as trainers or outdoor boots in dry conditions and wellington boots when it’s wet as the fields can be muddy.
 It is also advisable for children to wear long sleeved and long-legged clothing to protect against scratches and stings.

 Can we walk anywhere on the crops?

 No, for your health and safety please only stick to the areas you have been directed to for picking.